The Children's Theatre of Cincinnati Staff

 Born at Dayton’s Wright Patterson Air Force Base, Jay Goodlett attended the School for Creative and Performing Arts (SCPA) in Cincinnati for nine years majoring in dance, drama, and musical theatre.
 By the age of 18, Jay joined the Cincinnati Ballet and rose quickly to the rank of Senior Soloist by 2002.
 Jay enjoyed 17 seasons with Cincinnati Ballet retiring in 2008.
-In 1991, Jay began his choreographic career.
-Since then he has choreographed for the Cincinnati Ballet, The Saint Louis Opera and the Cincinnati Opera.
-He has choreographed and directed for numerous high schools and community theater groups as well as Purdue University and Miami (Ohio) University.
-He is currently adjunct faculty at Northern Kentucky University and teaches for the International Cecchetti Council of America.
-Jay directed Jack and the Beanstalk for The Children’s Theatre of Cincinnati during the 2009-10 season, and Disney's Cinderella KIDS in the 2012-2013 season.
-He is also the Director of the Learning the Craft Program.
-Jay and his wife Jenny (former CBC dancer) are blessed to have three wonderful children Megan, Nathan and Amelia.
-Jay
+In 1991, Jay began his career as choreographer and has worked with Cincinnati Ballet, The Saint Louis Opera and the Cincinnati Opera.
+He has choreographed and directed for numerous high schools and community theater groups as well as The Carnegie Center, William Peace University, Purdue University and Miami (Ohio) University.
+He is currently a guest lecturer at Northern Kentucky University, teaches for the International Cecchetti Council of America and judges for Ohio Dance Masters.
+Jay directed The Snow Queen (2014-15), Ronald Dahl’s Willy Wonka JR. (2013-14), Disney’s Cinderella KIDS (2012-13) and Jack and the Beanstalk (2009-10) for The Children’s Theatre of Cincinnati, and is the Associate Artistic Director of the Learning the Craft Program with TCTC.
+Jay and his wife Jenny (former CBC dancer) are blessed to have a performing family that includes their children Megan, Nathan and Amelia.

 Roderick Justice (Associate Artistic Director for MainStage)